Dr Ruth A Deller SFHEA

 I'm interested in supervising PhD students in a range of areas relating to media and communication, especially social media, media representations, media audiences, celebrity or fan studies.

 I have published widely on topics such as religion and the media, social networking, gender in the media, media fandom, media audiences, soap opera, celebrity, social justice, research ethics and factual TV.
 I'm currently working on a monograph about religion on television and articles on YouTube celebrity (with Kathryn Murphy), soap opera and religious celebrity.

-I am also a member of my faculty research ethics committee and the faculty validation panel.
+I am also a member of my college research ethics committee and the college validation panel.
 For several years I served as a programme leader for courses in the communications area and have an interest in curriculum design, student experience and interdisciplinary teaching and research.

 I am a regular contributor to television and radio, as 'Dr Ruth' I am a regular film and media expert for Radio Sheffield and always happy to liaise with media and external organisations.
 I enjoy running workshops for community groups, which I have done on topics such as women's magazines and social justice practices.

 Outside of my work here, I am actively involved in amateur theatre.
 I also write for several entertainment websites and have recently completed my first novel.

 Media and religion

 Fans and audiences